 The bold yellow color of sticky traps attracts the fungus gnats, trapping them on the surface.
 Place a few of these traps around the herbs and monitor the results, replacing them when they're full.

 Yellow sticky cards are relatively inexpensive and are the best way to monitor the population of fungus gnats in your home.
-Although it is important to note these traps only catch adult gnats, so you’ll still need to use other methods for the larvae and eggs.
+Although it is important to note that these traps only catch adult gnats, so you'll still need to use other methods for the larvae and eggs.

 How to Avoid Problems With Fungus Gnats